13 Ways to Get Smell Out of Clothes—No Washing Required

 Unused coffee grounds

 Similar to the kitty litter method, coffee grounds will soak up environmental odors.
-Fill a bowl with fresh unused coffee grounds and fold your shirt or item on top and let it sit overnight.
+Here's how to get smell out of clothes with coffee grounds: Fill a bowl with fresh unused coffee grounds and fold your shirt or item on top and let it sit overnight.
 In the morning your item will be fresh.
 Just be careful not to get any of the grounds on your shirt, because they can stain.

 Just like it absorbs smells in your fridge or freezer, baking soda removes smells in clothing as well.
 "The baking soda acts like small sponges that absorb body oils and smells and leaves clothes smelling fresh," Reichert says.
 Sprinkle the baking soda over the smelly areas, let it sit as long as you can and then shake off the powder.
 Check out these additional brilliant uses for baking soda.

 The cold temperature kills bacteria that can cause stinky clothing.
 "You can place your clothing in a plastic bag and set it in the freezer," Reichert says.
 This technique is great for jeans, which shouldn't be washed after every wearing.
 This is just one of many genius non-food ways to use your freezer.

 Just like you can freeze your clothes to kill germs and bacteria that cause smells, you can do the same by using heat.
 Reichert says to place your already dry clothing in the dryer and turn the temperature to the hottest setting.
 They only need to stay in the dryer for 10 to 15 minutes to kill allergens, bacteria, and smells.
 Beware these cleaning tricks that don't actually work.